Trade Stock Indices

 Indices Margin accounts allows traders to control a large amount of currency using little of their own while borrowing the rest

-The amount of borrowing power your account gives you what is called 'leverage', and is usually expressed as a ratio - a ratio of 100:1 trading leverage means you can control resources worth 100 times your deposit amount.
+The amount of borrowing power your account gives you what is called 'leverage', and is usually expressed as a ratio - a ratio of 100:1 leverage means you can control resources worth 100 times your deposit amount.

-What this means in Indices terms is that with 1% margin in your indices account you can control a trade worth $100,000 with a $1,000 deposit.
+What this means in Indices terms is that with 1% margin in your account you can control a trade worth $100,000 with a $1,000 deposit.

-However, Trading this indices trading account increases both potential for profits as well as losses.
-In Indices you can never lose more than you invest, losses are limited to your deposits & usually brokers will close a trade which extends beyond your deposit amount by executing a margin call.
+However, Trading this trading account increases both potential for profits as well as losses.
+In you can never lose more than you invest, losses are limited to your deposits & usually brokers will close a trade transaction which extends beyond your deposit amount by executing a margin call.
 Traders must therefore try to keep their margin level above that required.
 By using money management rules & keeping your used leverage below 5:1.